 Final Thoughts

-The breakthrough you are praying for may be waiting on the obedience you are postponing.
+The breakthrough you are praying for may be connected to the obedience you keep postponing.

 Don’t let fear decide your future.